 Dampness, rot and infestation

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

 Repair category 2

-Notes Rendering to the chimney stack is weathered.
-A contractor will be able to advise on the necessary repairs
+Notes Pointing to chimney brickwork and cope is open.
+A suitably qualified contractor can advise further.

 Roofing including roof space

 Repair category 2

 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs Sarking is stained in places, where tested this was found to be dry.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.

 Rainwater fittings

-Repair category 1
+Repair category 2

-Notes No significant defects evident.
+Notes Metal rainwater fittings are corroded in places.
+These should be treated and redecorated.
+Metal rainwater fittings require regular maintenance.
 Rainwater goods should be tested during periods of heavy rainfall to ascertain their true condition.